Wouterdek/NodeNetwork/cookbook/hello_world.md

 }
 ```

-Add the `NodeNetwork.ViewModels` namespace and change the function body to this:
+Add the `NodeNetwork.ViewModels` and `DynamicData` namespace and change the function body to this:

 ```csharp